Salty Sweet Peanut Butter and Jelly Homemade Granola

 Peanut butter and jelly is just awesome.
 If you get the kind of bread you enjoy the most, choose your favorite peanut butter – smooth or chunky? – and pick the most delicious jam (berry? apricot? grape?), you have an amazing breakfast, snack, lunch or pre/post workout fuel.
 PB&J perfectly balances complex carbohydrates and fiber with protein and healthy fats to keep you full and energized for a long time.
 It only makes sense to create other foods with the same delicious properties and balance.
 This is where Salty Sweet Peanut Butter and Jelly Homemade Granola was born.

 Just like a PB&J sandwich, you can make this granola your own.
 Want it vegan-friendly?
 Use maple syrup instead of honey.
 Feel free to chop the peanuts into smaller pieces if you’d like.
-Add more or less sweetener.
+Add you can use more or less sweetener depending on your preference.
 Add salt if you like.
 Choose your favorite jam and choose your favorite fruit.
-I made my Salty Sweet Peanut Butter and Jelly Homemade Granola just the way I like it: minimally sweet, whole peanuts, apricot jam, dried cherries on the finish.
+I made my Salty Sweet Peanut Butter and Jelly Homemade Granola just the way I like it: minimally sweet, whole peanuts, apricot jam, and dried cherries on the finish.

 The batter will be a bit moist but it dries out nicely as it cools.
 On our camping trip, we’re putting Salty Sweet Peanut Butter and Jelly Homemade Granola on top of a high protein, low sugar yogurt – Siggis – so we can eat it in the morning or for a snack during the trip.
 I’m excited about this very easy, quick to prepare, easy to pack, no-hassle granola and I hope you get a chance to try it, too!